T0uch-M3/VC_SA/README.md

 # VC_SA
 Standalone voice chat app (win/android)

-Using https://vb-audio.com/Cable/ you can use your phone as a mic
+Using https://vb-audio.com/Cable/ you can use a phone as a mic

 <b>Win</b>